Tell the truth, but make the truth fascinating. You know you can’t bore people into buying your product, you can only interest them into buying it.

 4. Take it from the Experts

-When writing copy, it is important to consider E-A-T. As delicious as it sounds, it refers to Expertise, Authority, and Trust—a key factor in Google's evaluation of page quality.
+When writing copy, it is important to consider E-E-A-T. As delicious as it sounds, it refers to Experien e Expertise, Authoritativeness, and Trust—a key factor in Google's evaluation of page quality.

-One way to up your E-A-T score is by using quotes and statistics to back up your content.
+One way to up your E-E-A-T score is by using quotes and statistics to back up your content.
 After all: